ConnectNowUK/docs/docs/issue-tracker/developer-guide/api/README.md

 #### webhook_created

+Sends an event to the user when a webhook is created belonging to their account

 #### webhook_deleted

+Sends an event to the user when a webhook is deleted that belonged to their account

 #### category_subscription_confirmation

-Sends event to user when the user subscribes to a category.
+Sends an event to the user when the user subscribes to a category.
 Includes the subscription confirmation link.

 #### issue_subscription_confirmation

-Sends event to user when the user subscribes to an issue.
+Sends an event to the user when the user subscribes to an issue.
 Includes the subscription confirmation link.

 #### issue_created

+Sends an event to the user when an issue is created within a category they are subscribed to.

 #### issue_closed

+Sends an event to the user when an issue they are subscribed to is closed.

 #### issue_updated

+Sends an event to the user when an issue they are subscribed to is updated.